mhenke/Cloudy-With-A-Chance-Of-Tests/readme.md

 # readme

 ## What is Cloudy With A Chance Of Tests?
 Cloudy With A Chance Of Tests is a pared down ant build.xml.
 It should be able to be used without any CFML code changes to your code base and a few changes to build.properties to match your environment.
 It can be used for Continuous Integration with ColdFusion (without or with unit tests).
 A syntax and other specific CFML checks will occur setting the stage for more unit testing and other progressions in the build.xml and your code base.
+Some targets in the build.xml are purposely left blank for place holders.

 ## Installation
 This build script is decoupled from the environment you can execute it in the command prompt, Eclipse IDE, or Jenkins with just a few changes to build.properties.